Nintendo Switch is back in stock right now — but you'll have to act fast

 The near-impossible to find Ring Fit Adventure is now on sale at Amazon.
 Add it to your cart and the price drops to $69.88!
 The Ring Fit Adventure is a fun peripheral for Switch owners who want to burn some calories while playing games.
 This is the first time we see it on sale.
 If it sells out, Best Buy has it in stock for $79.View Deal

 Adorama has a variety of Nintendo Switch bundles in stock and on sale from $399.
 The $399 bundle gets you the console along with Nintendo's Gaming Earbuds Pro and the Nintendo Deluxe Travel Case.
-Other bundles include Paper Mario (or Animal Crossing) and a memory card for $429.
 View Deal

 Nintendo Switch Bundle: $374 @ GameStop